kanopi/kdcl_hero/README.md

 # KDCL Hero Component
-Hero component with media background, parallax and an overlay.
+Hero component with media background, an overlay, and a zoom effect.